stevenbuehner/BibleVerseBundle/README.md

 ```

 # JavaScript
-There is also a JavaScript library for parsing bibleverses and use it i.e. for markdown purposes.
+There is also a JavaScript library for parsing bible verses and use it i.e. for markdown purposes.

 ## Generating Javascript-Library-Updates
 The JavaScript library is generated with the command: